ejhusom/Erdre/README.md

 ## 3. Add data

-To add your data to the pipeline, perform the following steps:
+To add your data to the pipeline, you have two options:

+A. Place the data files in the folder `assets/data/raw/`.
+B. If you want to easily swap between several data sets:
-1. Place the data files in the folder `assets/data/raw/[dataset]`, where `dataset` is your chosen name of the data set.
+   1. Place the files in a subfolder `assets/data/raw/[dataset]`, where `dataset` is your chosen name of the data
    2. In `params.yaml`, set the parameter `dataset` to the name of your data set.

 Currently only .csv-files are supported.

-Example with a data set called `data01`:
+Example with a data set called `data01` (option B):

 ```
 assets/